wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 First, if the view is accessed via the HTTP `GET` method, then the login form is displayed.
 However, if the form has been posted via the HTTP `POST` method, then we can handle processing the form.

 If a valid form is sent via a `POST` request, the username and password are extracted from the form.
-These details are then used to attempt to authenticate the user (with Django's `authenticate()` function). `authenticate()` then returns a `User` object if the username/password combination exists within the database - or `None` if no match was found.
+These details are then used to attempt to authenticate the user.
+The Django function `authenticate()` checks whether the username and password provided actually match to a valid user account.
+If a valid user exists with the specified password, then a `User` object is returned, otherwise `None` is returned.

-If we retrieve a `User` object, we can then check if the account is active or inactive - and return the appropriate response to the client's browser.
+If we retrieve a `User` object, we can then check if the account is active or inactive - if active, then we can issue the Django function  `login()`, which officially signifies to Django that the user is to be logged in.

 However, if an invalid form is sent - due to the fact that the user did not add both a username and password - the login form is presented back to the user with error messages (i.e. an invalid username/password combination was provided).

-Of particular interest in the code sample above is the use of the built-in Django machinery to help with the authentication process.
-Note the use of the `authenticate()` function to check whether the username and password provided actually match to a valid user account, and the `login()` function to signify to Django that the user is to be logged in.

 You'll also notice that we make use of a new class, `HttpResponseRedirect`.
 As the name may suggest to you, the response generated by an instance of the `HttpResponseRedirect` class tells the client's Web browser to redirect to the URL you provide as the argument.
 Note that this will return a HTTP status code of `302`, which denotes a redirect, as opposed to an status code of `200` (success).
 See the [official Django documentation on Redirection](https://docs.djangoproject.com/en/1.9/ref/request-response/#django.http.HttpResponseRedirect) to learn more.